-The population density and habitat use of mink were studied by tracking mink tagged with intraperitoneal radio transmitters before and after the construction of the causeway, which took place in the period from the end of the year 2003 until mid-year 2004.
-Home ranges were calculated using the fixed kernel method with href smoothing [2].
+The population density and habitat use of mink were studied by tracking mink tagged with intraperitoneal radio transmitters during autumn and winter.
+This was done before (2003) and after (2006) the construction of the causeway, which took place in the period from the end of the year 2003 until mid-year 2004.
+Home ranges were calculated using the fixed kernel method with href smoothing [3].

 Fig. 1.
-Land use of the only mink occupying Kolgrafafjörður in autumn 2003, before the construction of the causeway.
+Land use of the only mink (male) occupying Kolgrafafjordur in autumn 2003, before the construction of the causeway.
 The isopleths represent 25, 50, 75 and 95% kernel probability estimates.

 Fig. 2.
-Land use of 4 minks (TX28, TX31 and TX45 were resident) in Kolgrafafjörður in autumn 2006, after the construction of the causeway.
+Land use of 4 mink (the males TX28 and TX31 and female TX45 were resident) in Kolgrafafjordur in autumn 2006, after the construction of the causeway.
 The isopleths represent 25, 50, 75 and 95% kernel probability estimates.
-All resident minks were using the causeway and surrounding area.
+All resident mink were using the causeway and surrounding area.
 (Map printed with license ©L07090030).